 You can also talk to your employer, small business or corporation, or a foundation you know, about becoming a donor to the Refugee Fund or about matching your personal donation.
 Or consider asking your friends to make a donation to the Refugee Fund in lieu of birthday or other occasion gifts.
 Thank you!

-Sponsorship Settlement Team volunteers help to integrate LGBTQ refugees to build new lives in Canada.
+Sponsorship Settlement Team volunteers help to integrate LGBTIQ+ refugees to build new lives in Canada.
 They help them learn how to navigate the city and get established once they arrive.
-Each sponsored refugee is matched with a team of 3 to 5 volunteers who support them for at least a year until they become settled in Toronto.
+Each sponsored refugee is matched with a team of 7 to 10 volunteers who support them for at least a year until they become settled in Toronto.

 Other Volunteer Opportunities include helping with special events to raise funds for the Refugee Program, helping with other fundraising activities, or help with administrative work in the office.